 While champions and goalscorers were mentioned earlier, there are plenty more records of note in the Bundesliga.

 Although Pizarro is the oldest player to score in the league, he's still a few years off being the oldest player to appear.
 That honour goes to Klaus Fichtel, who featured for Schalke at 43 years and six months in May 1988.

 Watch: Claudio Pizarro's Bundesliga Mixtape

-At the other end of the spectrum, Nuri Sahin is the youngest player ever to make his debut, doing so at 16 years, 11 months and one day for Dortmund in August 2005.
-When he netted his first goal a few months later he also became the youngest scorer in Bundesliga history at 17 years, two months and 21 days.
+At the other end of the spectrum, Borussia Dortmund starlet Youssoufa Moukoko is the youngest player ever to make his debut, doing so at 16 years and one day in November 2020.
+When he netted his first goal a few weeks later he also became the youngest scorer in Bundesliga history at 16 years and 28 days.

 No one, though, has tasted more Bundesliga football than Karl-Heinz 'Charly' Körbel.
 The centre-back played over 53,000 minutes across 602 matches, plus two games in the relegation play-off, in a career spanning over 18 years – all for Eintracht Frankfurt.

 In contrast to Körbel's longevity at a single club, no one played for more teams in the Bundesliga than Michael Spies.
-The attacking midfielder featured for hometown club Stuttgart, Karlsruhe, Gladbach, Hansa Rostock, Hamburg, Dynamo Dresden and Wolfsburg.
+The attacking midfielder featured for hometown club Stuttgart as well as Karlsruhe, Gladbach, Hansa Rostock, Hamburg, Dynamo Dresden and Wolfsburg.